#

 To prepare your data for import, you will need to export your entire workspace using Notion's HTML export format.
 We recommend that you do not use Notion's Markdown export as it omits important data.
 You must have admin access to the Notion workspace to export all workspace content.

-- Go to Settings & members at the top of your left-hand sidebar.
+- Go to Settings at the top of the Notion sidebar.

-- Scroll down and select the Export all workspace content button.
+- Find and select Export all workspace content.

 - Under Export format select HTML.